campaslab/napari-stress/docs/tutorials/point_and_click/demo_fit_ellipsoid.md

 <img src="./imgs/demo_fit_ellipsoid1.png" width="45%">

-The `pvalue` parameter controls how many of the points of the input pointcloud will be comprised within the volume of the fitted ellipsoid.
+The `inside_fraction` parameter controls how many of the points of the input pointcloud will be comprised within the volume of the fitted ellipsoid.
 Running this widget will give this result:

 <img src="./imgs/demo_fit_ellipsoid2.png" width="100%">